dotnet/docs-maui/docs/user-interface/controls/map.md

 - `IsShowingUser`, of type `bool`, indicates whether the map is showing the user's current location.
 - `ItemsSource`, of type `IEnumerable`, which specifies the collection of `IEnumerable` pin items to be displayed.
-- `ItemTemplate`, of type `DataTemplate`, which specifies the `DataTemplate` to apply to each item in the collection of displayed pins.
+- `ItemTemplate`, of type <xref:Microsoft.Maui.Controls.DataTemplate>, which specifies the <xref:Microsoft.Maui.Controls.DataTemplate> to apply to each item in the collection of displayed pins.
-- `ItemTemplateSelector`, of type `DataTemplateSelector`, which specifies the `DataTemplateSelector` that will be used to choose a `DataTemplate` for a pin at runtime.
+- `ItemTemplateSelector`, of type <xref:Microsoft.Maui.Controls.DataTemplateSelector>, which specifies the <xref:Microsoft.Maui.Controls.DataTemplateSelector> that will be used to choose a <xref:Microsoft.Maui.Controls.DataTemplate> for a pin at runtime.
 - `IsScrollEnabled`, of type `bool`, determines whether the map is allowed to scroll.
 - `IsTrafficEnabled`, of type `bool`, indicates whether traffic data is overlaid on the map.
 - `IsZoomEnabled`, of type `bool`, determines whether the map is allowed to zoom.